OAL 503. Cultural Engagement. (2 Credits)

 An introduction to biblical, historical, and theological understandings of the nature of persons and the integration of relevant psychological and sociological understandings of human development.
 In addition, students will be encouraged to consider the application of these foundations to the contemporary work of Christian formation and ministry.

 OAL 518.
-Research Methods for Ministry.
+Assessment and Innovation.
 (2 Credits)

 OAL 521.
 Personal Spiritual Formation.
 (2 Credits)